ronb12/ProcureFlow/README.md

 **From request to receipt—audited, automated, on time.**

-ProcureFlow is a production-quality web application that implements a Government Purchase Card (GPC)-style purchasing workflow.
+ProcureFlow is a production-quality web application that implements a Purchase Card Management System for MWR (Morale, Welfare, and Recreation) facilities.
 It digitizes purchase requests, approvals, cardholder processing, and monthly reconciliation while maintaining strict security and compliance standards.

 ## ⚠️ Important Notice

 This is a **demonstration system** for educational and evaluation purposes only.
-It is **NOT** intended for production use with actual government systems or DoD IL5 compliance.
+It is **NOT** intended for production use with actual financial systems.
 No actual card numbers (PAN) are stored or processed.

 ## 🏢 Product Summary

-ProcureFlow streamlines the procurement process through a digital workflow:
+ProcureFlow streamlines the MWR procurement process through a digital workflow:

-- **Requester** → Creates and submits purchase requests
+- **Requester** → Creates and submits purchase requests for MWR facilities
 - **Approver (AO)** → Reviews and approves/denies requests
 - **Cardholder** → Processes approved purchases and uploads receipts
 - **Reconciliation** → Monthly cycle closure with CSV + receipts ZIP exports